Dentistry Jobs in UK

 Registration with GDC is based on certain criteria.
 If you are included in one of the following applicant types, you can apply to join the register online.

-- an EU, EEA, or Swiss qualified dentist [ Might change after Dec 2020]
+- An EU, EEA, or Swiss qualified dentist [ Might change after Dec 2020]

-If you are unclear on which registration type to apply for, you can go for answering the route to registration questionnaire, which will direct you to the correct application process.
+If you are unclear on which registration type to apply for, you can try the route to registration questionnaire, which will direct you to the correct application process.

-It may also happen that your application type is not available for the online process.
-In such a case you will be redirected to the appropriate GDC webpage for further information which may include a printable application form.
+If your application type is not available eligible for the online process you will be redirected to the appropriate GDC webpage for further information which may include a printable application form.